 GCC has material stockpiling areas for the storage of bulk materials such as sand, mulch, and gravel.
-These materials must be stored and handled in accordance with procedures that prevent potential contamination of the MS4 or associated waterbodies.
+These materials must be stored and handled in accordance with procedures that prevent potential contamination of the MS4 or receiving waterways.
 Long-term stockpiling is any material that will remain on site for more than 14 days.
-Inert demolition debris such as broken asphalt and concrete should only be taken for disposal to approved permitted sites with properly designed, installed, and maintained erosion and sediment perimeter controls in place as determined by the Facilities Director.
+Inert demolition debris such as broken asphalt and concrete should only be taken for disposal to approved permitted sites with properly designed, installed, and maintained erosion and sediment perimeter controls in place as determined by the Director of Facilities or designee.